anjakuchenbecker/anjakuchenbecker.github.io/about.md

 permalink: /about/
 ---

-Hi, my name is Anja Kuchenbecker and I'm Data Science, Machine Learning and Smart Home addicted :) Loving Python as well as Web Coding (HTML, CSS, JavaScript).
+Hi, my name is Anja Kuchenbecker and I'm Data Science, Machine Learning and Smart Home addicted :)
+Loving Python as well as Web Coding (HTML, CSS, JavaScript).
 When I'm not doing nerd stuff? #braap!

+### Location
+:house_with_garden: Germany

 ### Contact me